 Even More Serious Than Represented

-But there is no talk about how effective oral appliances are for both snoring and sleep apnea.
+But there is no talk about how effective oral appliances are for both snoring and sleep apnoea.
 This is a very effective, comfortable, and convenient treatment option.